isomerpages/moe-meridiansec/_our-curriculum/Co Curriculum Activities (CCA)/Basketball.md

 committed to building a brotherhood where character is the cornerstone of every player, believing that how we play the game defines us more than the final score.</p>
-<p>&nbsp;</p>
-<p>Joining our team is a commitment to this ethos.
-Through rigorous training
+<p>&nbsp;Joining our team is a commitment to this ethos.
+Through rigorous
-and intense competition in the National School Games, our players learn to embody these values under pressure.
+training and intense competition in the National School Games, our players learn to embody these values under pressure.
 We expect every member to adopt a selfless "we over me" mentality, contributing to a culture of mutual support and collective success.
 Ultimately, a Meridian basketballer graduates not just as a skilled athlete, but as a confident and principled young man, equipped with the grit and integrity to lead in all aspects of his